By MICK ROBERTS ©

-Sixteen summonses were issued against the most prominent of the unionists at Blackall Court House, where publican Dick Lane pleaded guilty to two charges of infringement of Clause 74 of the Licensing Act by refusing accommodation to the two free labourers.
-He was fined £1 without costs in each case.
+Sixteen summonses were issued against the most prominent of the unionists at Blackall Court House, where Lane pleaded guilty to two charges of refusing accommodation.

-The Police Magistrate remarked that Section 103 of the Licensing Act would be strictly enforced, and licenses cancelled for a third offence.
-It was revealed during the evidence that out of the four presumed free labourers who had arrived by the coach, two were constables in plain clothes.
+Interestingly, during the court case, it was revealed that two of the four presumed free labourers, who had arrived by the coach, were constables in plain clothes.

 Dick remained as host of the Tattersall’s Hotel at Blackall for 14 years before his untimely death in 1897.
 He fell seriously ill during October 1897 when he contracted gangrene in a wound in his foot.
 He died after a few days at the hotel, aged 66.
 His wife, Maria died the following year, aged 69.

-The Tattersall’s Hotel traded for almost another 100 years in Blackall, before it was sadly reduced to ashes after a blaze in April 1994.
+The Tattersall’s Hotel traded for almost another 100 years in Blackall, before it was sadly reduced to ashes after a blaze in April 1994 – 103 years after the great shearers strike.
 Today a modern replacement pub trades from the site.